Bill Jewell: Operation Mincemeat

-His most famous mission was Operation Mincemeat, widely regarded as one of the most successful disinformation exercises of the war.
+His most famous mission was Operation Mincemeat.
 The intention was to deceive the Germans about Allied intentions to invade Italy in 1943.
 It became the subject of several books, and two films, The Man Who Never Was and Operation Mincemeat.

-As part of the ruse, a corpse in a Royal Marines Major's uniform, with a briefcase stuffed with "secret" papers containing disinformation chained to its wrist, was used.
-The body was transported in a metal container packed with dry ice by Bill Jewell in his submarine.
+The ruse involved dropping a corpse, dressed in a Royal Marines major's uniform, with a briefcase chained to its wrist stuffed with "secret" papers containing disinformation, into the Mediterranean near the coast of Spain, a neutral but Axis-leaning nation, to deceive the Germans.
+The body was transported in a metal container packed with dry ice by Jewell in his submarine.
 On 30 April 1943, just off the port of Huelva in Spain, Jewell surfaced.
 He had never performed a burial at sea, but aptly chose Psalm 39 (..."I will keep my mouth with a bridle, while the wicked is before me").

 Later career and retirement

 In 1948, Jewell became Captain 3rd Submarine Flotilla.
 He was a director of the RN Staff College at Greenwich and also worked on Mountbatten's staff.
 He retired in 1963, and worked for the Mitchell and Butler brewery in Birmingham, where he was also life president of the Submarine Old Comrades' Association.